Scatter plot

 Correlation

-When small x-values correspond to small y-values, and large x-values correspond to large y-values (line sloping up), this indicates a positive correlation.
-When small x-values correspond to large y-values, and large x-values correspond to small y-values (line sloping down), this indicates a negative correlation.
+For linear trends, when small x-values correspond to small y-values, and large x-values correspond to large y-values (line sloping up), it indicates a positive correlation.
+When small x-values correspond to large y-values, and large x-values correspond to small y-values (line sloping down), it indicates a negative correlation.

 Note: